Quick Answer

 Your homeowners policy covers stolen and damaged property under both dwelling coverage (if the home itself is damaged during a break-in) and personal property coverage (for the items taken).
 If a thief kicks in your door and steals your laptop, TV, and jewelry, the policy covers repair of the door and replacement of the stolen items, minus your deductible.

-Comprehensive coverage also protects against vandalism — spray paint on your siding, broken windows, damaged landscaping.
+Coverage also extends to vandalism, spray paint on your siding, broken windows, damaged landscaping.
 These aren’t rare events.
 They’re the kind of mid-sized losses that can easily cost $2,000–$10,000 and hit families who aren’t prepared for an unbudgeted expense.
+The FBI’s Uniform Crime Reporting data consistently shows burglary generating billions in property losses annually across the U.S.

 ⚡ Pro Tip